Politics of Virginia: Recent events

 In 2007, the Virginia General Assembly proposed Civil Remedial Fees or "abusive driver fees" were fines that could exceed $1,000 for certain moving violations.
 The proposal had gained bi-partisan support as a way to generate revenue while not increasing taxes.
 An online petition to oppose the bill quickly gathered nearly 100,000 signatures.
 These were repealed one year later in 2008 and fees were refunded.

+On February 28, 2023, President Joe Biden visited the city of Virginia Beach in hopes of rallying support regarding affordable healthcare.

 Criticism

 Dozens of delegates run unopposed each election cycle, which led 2001 Libertarian gubernatorial candidate and former national Libertarian Party chair Bill Redpath to conclude that "Virginia has a democracy that is uncompetitive and boring."
-Redpath proposed eliminating the 40 single-member districts and have all state senators run state-wide, with the top 40 candidates with the highest vote count getting elected.
+Redpath proposed eliminating the 40 single-member districts and have all state senators run statewide, with the top 40 candidates with the highest vote count getting elected.
 However, this proposal would give more power to the highly populated urban areas of the state, and thus has little chance of statewide support.